 That being said, the best glove should be well insulated and comfortable.
 In most cases, the trigger finger of a glove is made of neoprene, which is more maneuverable.
 Also, the gloves should be waterproof.

 The hunting gloves you pick should be comfortable.
 Personally, I recommend gloves with a GORE-TEX lining.
-GORE-TEX is a material that is both warm and breathable.
-It does not cause any itching and will not cause your hands to be hot and sweaty.
 Bottom line, the gloves you pick for a cold weather hunt should be comfortable and well insulated.

 One of the best hunting appliances that I recommend to all winter hunters is the body heater suit.
 However, a word of caution, this is not the most conventional piece of hunting gear out there.
 In fact, some hunters dislike it.
 However, hate it or love it, there is no denying that the body heater suit works.